Fincer/dxvk-wine-autobuilder/README.md

 - is unreliable in some cases, the script may break easily due to rapid DXVK development or distro changes

-- may break working already-working versions of the packages (use `--no-install` parameter to avoid installation of DXVK & Wine, just as precaution)
+- may break working already-working versions of the packages (use `--no-install` parameter to avoid installation of DXVK/D9VK & Wine, just as precaution)

 ----------------